mitodl/open-widget-framework/README.md

 }
 ```
 ### Database
-The `open_widget_framework` django package makes use of PostgreSQL and `django.contrib.postgres.fields.JSONField` to store JSON.
+The `open_widget_framework` django package makes use of PostgreSQL>=9.4 and `django.contrib.postgres.fields.JSONField` to store JSON content.

 ## Running Tests
 For the `open_widget_framework` django package, the following will use the Django's built-in test runner to discover tests: